yo-hersh/jbh-project/README.md

 - Date
 - Department

-Note: Dept can be negative (debt increases) or positive (debt decreases).
+Note: debt can be negative (debt increases) or positive (debt decreases).
 You can get customer details according to each parameter and according to the comparison `>`, `<`, `=`, `!=`.

 `make clean` - clean all object files.